fluxninja/aperture/docs/content/get-started/playground/playground.md

 the "Start Wavepool Generator" button in the Tilt UI.
 It will run a 2-minute test in a loop, until the "Stop Wavepool Generator" button is not clicked.

-There are other playground scenarios under the `playground/scenarios/` directory and they can be loaded during `Tilt` setup by passing a relative path to the scenario, e.g. `tilt up -- --scenario scenarios/demo-app`
+There are other playground scenarios under the `playground/scenarios/` directory, and they can be loaded during `Tilt` setup by passing a relative path to the scenario, e.g. `tilt up -- --scenario scenarios/demo-app`

 :::note